 Spartanburg Methodist College accepts academic credits earned at other regionally accredited colleges and universities throughout the United States.
 In addition, the College may award credit for military service, for the Advanced Placement Program, for the International Baccalaureate Programme and through the College Level Examination Placement Program (CLEP).
-No more than a cumulative total of 36 hours of academic credit will be accepted from other colleges, universities, and other sources.
+No more than a cumulative total of 36 hours towards an associate degree or 70 hours towards a bachelor's degree of academic credit will be accepted from other colleges, universities, and other sources.